Medical Student Curriculum: Bladder Drainage

 Different Catheter Types include:

-- Straight Catheters- this is a traditional simple catheter, and often the type that is provided within in-patient catheter insertion kits.
+- Straight Catheters- This is a traditional simple catheter, and often the type that is provided within in-patient catheter insertion kits.
 Most catheters are made of silicone or latex but some straight catheters are also made from vinyl which tends to be stiffer and more rigid.
 This is also the type of catheter used for intermittent self-catheterizations and for urethral self-dilations that some patients are asked to perform periodically for urethral strictures.

 - Coudé Catheters- “Coudé” is French for the word “elbow,” which is used to describe the curved tip of this catheter.
-The “Coudé” catheter is particularly useful in men with prostatic enlargement or post-TURP surgery, as it allows the tubing to better navigate the natural upwards curvature between the bulbous urethra and prostatic urethra (as opposed to conventional straight catheters, which enter at a straight angle and can cause urethral false passages by trying to tunnel under the prostate).
+The “Coudé” catheter is particularly useful in men with prostatic enlargement or post-TURP surgery as it allows the tubing to better navigate the natural upwards curvature between the bulbous urethra and prostatic urethra (as opposed to conventional straight catheters, which enter at a straight angle and can cause urethral false passages by trying to tunnel under the prostate).
 For many, a 16 or 18 Fr coudé catheter is the “go-to” catheter in men with a known history of benign prostatic hypertrophy or any history of prostatic surgery.
 During placement of a coude catheter, the tip of the catheter should be facing pointed towards the ceiling or patient's face, assuming the patient is supine.

 - Suprapubic Tubes- These urinary drainage catheters require the percutaneous placement of a Foley or similar catheter through the lower abdominal wall directly into the bladder.
 Although it involves a surgical procedure, placement of a suprapubic tube is often preferred in situations where urethral catheterization is difficult or impossible, or if the patient requires a permanent indwelling Foley.
 Suprapubic tubes are generally more comfortable for patients than urethral Foley catheters and are easier to change, espeically in patients with contractures and other bodily deformities.
+Suprapubic tubes should be heavily considered in women who have a shorter urethral length and can experience urethral erosion with prolonged indwelling urethral catheter use.

 - Any catheter can be either of latex (yellow-colored) or silicone (clear- or blue-colored).
 Silicone catheters should be used in patients with latex allergies or sensitivities.
 It should be noted that with some silicone catheters, after inflation of the balloon, upon deflation there will be an irregular "lip", which can cause discomfort upon removal.
+Occasionally this may lead to difficulty removing a catheter.
+In these cases, instilling 1 cc of air into the balloon may soften the “lip” and allow for easier catheter removal.

 3. Standard Technique for Adult Foley Catheter Placement